alexsteele/readings/README.md

 # reading

-A collection of papers and books
+A collection of papers, blog posts, and books.
+Topics include AI/ML, systems, and foundational CS papers.

 ## papers